 As American Pharoah started to turn for home with Mubtahijj and Frosted looking ready to pounce…my heart started to sink…just for the matter of a few strides.
 Keen Ice was starting to pick it up and the others loomed, ready to take it to a tired front runner.
 I cried out to my friends… “Look at Mubtahijj…he’s waiting for a hole and looks ready to go.
 Oh and Frosted is kicking in.
 Oh no!”
 I was ready for American Pharoah to hit the wall that so many others had hit before.

 Then something amazing happened.
 American Pharoah kept going.
-And going.

 By mid stretch I was screaming.
 By the time he hit the wire tears were pouring from my eyes and I was shaking…as my friends yelled with joy and we all hugged each other.
 I was stunned.
 Even still, I waited for an inquiry.
 For something.
 Even a few days later, I wait for a drug positive to come to light…to watch the Crown be taken away.
 I still cannot believe that it actually happened.